polgocotano/SQL_Data_Analysis/README.md

 order by salary_year_avg DESC
 ```

-Here's the breakdown of the top Data Analyst jobs in 2023:
+Here's the breakdown of the skills required for these top paying jobs:
-- Director and senior roles command higher salaries, while analyst roles have a wide salary range between $184,000 to $650,000.
-- A significant number of jobs were posted in mid-to-late 2023, suggesting a steady demand for data professionals.
-- Data analysis and leadership roles remain in high demand, with positions posted throughout 2023.
+- SQL is the most in-demand skill, appearing in 8 job postings.
+- Python, Tableau, and R are also highly sought after, each appearing at 4-7 times.
+- Excel, Pandas, and Snowflake have moderate demand, showing up in 3 job postings.
+- AWS, Azure, Power Bi, Jupyter appear less frequently, indicating they are required for fewer roles.
+- A mix of programming, cloud, and BI tools is essential for top-paying data analyst roles.

 ![Skills from Top Paying Roles](project_sql\Assets\top_paying_skills.png)
-*Bar graph visualizing the salaries from the top 10 Data Analyst roles created through LibreOffice Calc.

 3. What skills are most in-demand for data analysts?